All Products

 Document Center

-A RAM user is the identity of a real entity.
-You can create RAM users for an Alibaba Cloud account and grant them permissions to access different resources.
+A RAM user is an identity type in Resource Access Management (RAM).
+You can create RAM users under your Alibaba Cloud account and grant them specific permissions.
+This allows different RAM users to have different levels of access to your resources.

 Procedure